 Launch Casino Industry

-Government is committed to ensuring a properly regulated gaming industry for Bermuda.
-Government has advanced its legislation and planning to introduce gaming in Bermuda.
+The Government is committed to ensuring a properly Bermuda’s gaming industry is appropriately regulated and has advanced its legislation and planning to introduce gaming.
 The overall goal is to diversify both Bermuda’s economy and tourism product.

 Medical Tourism Facility